livingthdrm/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10. A script that divides two variables

 11. Arithmetic using exponents in bash

+12. Binary to decimal conversion